paul-laird/demo/README.md

 This is a demo

-This is the second commit
+This is another commit

 extra lines are in paragraphs

+The line regarding first commit does not show